Best Natural Energy Supplements

 Others that list ingredients individually (isolated nutrients) are almost always synthetic.

-For the best way to manage your energy crises, I would recommend avoiding synthetic energy boosters or harmful stimulants.
+For the best way to manage your energy crises, we would recommend avoiding synthetic energy boosters or harmful stimulants.
 Even though these are good for getting that instant but short-lived boost, they may not be beneficial in the long-term.

 Who Should Consider Synthetic Supplements?

-Ideally, I would say, no one.
+Ideally, we would say, no one.
 But then, this is not an ideal world.
 On the contrary, there are certain populations that may benefit from taking synthetic supplements, especially those in need of specific vitamins and minerals.

 As is, vitamins and minerals in supplements only come in the synthetic form of the nutrients.
 Here, the word synthetic doesn’t necessarily equate inferior but is used more so to refer to improved absorbability.